LucasWinkler/personal-site-v2/README.md

 ## About

-A portfolio website which is used for displaying my skills and projects.
+My personal website which is used for displaying my skills and projects.

 Built Using: [React](https://reactjs.org/)